andreaferretti/ganzo/README.md

 * `NoStatistics`: a class that just drops the logging information
 * `ConsoleStatistics`: a class that displays logging information on the console
-* `TensorBoardStatistics`: a class that logs information via TensorBoard
+* `TensorBoardStatistics`: a class that logs information via TensorBoard (requires TensorBoardX)

 The module `statistics` defines the following options: